 When a hearing aid is to be worn during audiometric testing, an audiologist or hearing aid center should perform the test using appropriate audiometric equipment.
+Cochlear implant is an acceptable option for meeting the deficiency so long as they can meet the standard.

 Additional Evaluation and/or Ancillary Tests